Country of origin: cambodia

 [i] And your… Were your parents Chinese?

-[r] I was the smallest.
+[r] I was the youngest.

-[r] Yes, they left China to go to Cambodia.
+[a] Yes, they left China for Cambodia.

 [i] Where?